scvalex/ltc/reference/README.md

 included once at the beginning of each bundle, and references to these are used in the rest of the bundle; so, every ID appears only once in the binary representation.

+### Interplanetary Internet \cite{wiki:IPN}

+"While the Internet as it is known today tends to be a busy network of networks with high traffic, negligible delay and errors, and a wired backbone, the Interplanetary Internet is a store-and-forward network of internets that is often disconnected, has a wireless backbone fraught with error-prone links and delays ranging from tens of minutes to even hours, even when there is a connection."

+### Delay Tolerant Networking Research Group \cite{dtnrg}

+"Said another way, we are concerned with interconnecting highly heterogeneous networks together even if end-to-end connectivity may never be available.
+Examples of such environments include spacecraft, military/tactical, some forms of disaster response, underwater, and some forms of ad-hoc sensor/actuator networks.
+It may also include Internet connectivity in places where performance may suffer such as developing parts of the world."

+### Routing in delay-tolerant networking \cite{wiki:dtn-routing}

+"There are many characteristics DTN protocols, including routing, must take into consideration.
+A first consideration is if information about future contacts is readily available.
+For example, in interplanetary communications, many times a planet or moon is the cause of contact disruption, and large distance is the cause of communication delay.
+However, due to the laws of physics, it is possible to predict the future in terms of the times contacts will be available, and how long they will last.
+These types of contacts are known as scheduled or predictable contacts.[7]
+On the contrary, in disaster recovery networks the future location of communicating entities, such as emergency responders, may not be known.
+These types of contacts are known as intermittent or opportunistic contacts."

+### Delay-Tolerant Networking Architecture \cite{rfc4838}

+"In a sense, the DTN architecture provides a common method for interconnecting heterogeneous gateways or proxies that employ store- and-forward message routing to overcome communication disruptions.
+It provides services similar to electronic mail, but with enhanced naming, routing, and security capabilities.

+The existing Internet protocols do not work well for some environments, due to some fundamental assumptions built into the Internet architecture:

+ - that an end-to-end path between source and destination exists for the duration of a communication session

+ - (for reliable communication) that retransmissions based on timely and stable feedback from data receivers is an effective means for repairing errors

+ - that end-to-end loss is relatively small

+ - that all routers and end stations support the TCP/IP protocols

+ - that applications need not worry about communication performance

+ - that endpoint-based security mechanisms are sufficient for meeting most security concerns

+ - that packet switching is the most appropriate abstraction for interoperability and performance

+ - that selecting a single route between sender and receiver is sufficient for achieving acceptable communication performance

+The DTN architecture is conceived to relax most of these assumptions, based on a number of design principles that are summarized here:

+..."

+"The use of the bundle layer is guided not only by its own design principles, but also by a few application design principles:

+ - Applications should minimize the number of round-trip exchanges.

+ - Applications should cope with restarts after failure while network transactions remain pending.

+ - Applications should inform the network of the useful life and relative importance of data to be delivered."